zhivko/ai-trading-bot-2/qwen-tests.md

 Client code is in javascript in /static/js directory

 To prepare tests you should use puppeteer_tests.js.
-Assume server is running - so NEVER run python AppTradingView2.py - instead check to see if python is listening on port 5000.
+Assume server is running - so NEVER! run AppTradingView2.py like for example: python AppTradingView2.py - instead check to see if python is listening on port 5000.
 We should have python process running on that port.
-If we dont have python running on port ask user to start it manually.

 Test proof as screenshots will be creates inside ./tests/test_[no of test]